 Privacy regulation as a strategic inflection point

-Why third-party data is no longer enough?
+Why third-party data is no longer enough

 Third-party data once allowed brands to target audiences they did not own and optimise journeys without ever building direct relationships.
 Currently, how organisations collect, explain and use data now influence perception, loyalty and long-term credibility.